mattyjsmith/CI-RS/README.md

 This data set contains the expected mortality rates from life tables that are stratified by age, sex, year, and another variable (cmb).

 ### Functions.R
 This R script contains the necessary functions used within the "CI&RS" script.
+    1) ***cDataDesignOptim*** is the function to simulate patient characteristics

 ### Bootstrap function.R
 This is the script containing the bootstrap function used within the "CI&RS" script.
 The bootstap function calculates confidence intervals for the Risk Difference (RD) by default.
 If you want confidence intervals for the Relative Risk (RR), you will need to specify this using the ***estimand="RR"*** option.